 Koralturk saw an opportunity for something new and unique in the market - an offering that could be more convenient for consumers and better for the city.
 It could also benefit manufacturers and designers.
 There’s not much of an incentive to create furniture that stands the test of time when customers buy and use cheap products that get the job done for a while, but then throw them away.
 Koralturk believes that a different model, one that keeps furniture in productive use for longer, could influence designers and manufacturers to create products that last.

 In Turkey, where I’m from originally, great furniture stands the test of time and is passed down - that sort of furniture is not really incentivised anymore.

 Increased revenue and flexibility

-The Furnishare model has a number of components but revolves around a central concept - to keep high-quality furniture in use, thereby creating additional value for previous owners and more flexible access options for future 'users'.
+The Kaiyo model has a number of components but revolves around a central concept - to keep high-quality furniture in use, thereby creating additional value for previous owners and more flexible access options for future 'users'.

 The model gives people a chance to monetise a burdensome or underutilised asset rather than simply disposing of it, a process that might itself cost money.
-When items are returned to Furnishare after the lease period they are repaired and cleaned, something the founder says is far more effective when well-designed, well-built items are cared for by professionals.
+When items are returned to Kaiyo after the lease period they are repaired and cleaned, something the founder says is far more effective when well-designed, well-built items are cared for by professionals.

 "Keep products and materials in use"

 Smart logistics and quality are key